JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 # MouseLight Deployment

 This document describes the canonical two-server Workstation deployment for supporting mouse neuron tracing.
-It uses prebuilt containers available Docker Hub.
-It's assumed that data will be generated at Janelia and shipped to the remote site for viewing and tracing.
+It uses prebuilt containers available on Docker Hub.
+Currently, this deployment does not have the capability of preprocessing raw data.
+Instead, it's assumed that imagery will be generated and preprocessed at Janelia and shipped to the remote site for viewing and tracing.
+These data preprocessing tools will be added in the future.

 ## Hardware